dhruti96shah/ada_project_pinkfluffybunnies/README.md

 11.11
 - Set up a project repository on GitHub
 - Download the dataset and understand the different tables and their relations (schema analysis)
-- Run a basic exploratory analysis on the content of the tables (instance analysis): study the distributions, look for mistakes and outliers <br/>
+- Run a basic exploratory analysis on the content of the tables (instance analysis): study the distributions, look for mistakes and outliers <p>
 18.11
 - Combine multiple tables to get more insights into the data
-- Look for efficient ways to visualize our results <br/>
+- Look for efficient ways to visualize our results <p>
 25.11
 - Add documentation and cleanup the code
 - Choose background story on which to base our insights